Brett Lindstrom

 Brett R. Lindstrom (born March 23, 1981) is an American politician and former member of the Nebraska Legislature from the 18th district.
 In 2012, he unsuccessfully ran for a Nebraska seat in the U.S. Congress, losing to incumbent Lee Terry in the Republican primary election.
 In 2014, he was elected to the Nebraska Legislature, representing an Omaha district.
 Lindstrom lost the Republican primary for the 2022 Nebraska gubernatorial election to Jim Pillen.

-He is a candidate in the 2026 election in Nebraska's 2nd congressional district.
+He was a candidate in the 2026 election in Nebraska's 2nd congressional district before dropping out in January 2026.
+He is a candidate for Governor of Nebraska in 2026, running as a member of the America First Party; he previously ran as an independent, but failed to qualify for the ballot.

 Early life and education

 Lindstrom was born in Lincoln, Nebraska.
 He was raised in Omaha, where he graduated from Millard West High School in 1999.
 He attended the University of Nebraska–Lincoln, graduating in 2004 with a Bachelor of Science degree in history.
 At the university, he joined the Nebraska Cornhuskers football team as a walk-on, playing in five games as a back-up quarterback.